inadarei/connect-thumbs/README.md

 where:

- * smartCrop - enables experiemntal, content-aware cropping based on: [Smartcrop.js](https://github.com/jwagner/smartcrop.js/)
+ * smartCrop - enables experiemntal, content-aware cropping based on: [Smartcrop.js](https://github.com/jwagner/smartcrop.js/).
+   This is `false` by default, until Smartcrop.js matures, but will become the default option as soon as there is a stable release of that project.
+ * useIM - if you have trouble installing GraphicsMagick or prefer ImageMagick for any reason, setting this to 'true' will skip using GraphicsMagick and use ImageMagick instead.
+False by default.
  * ttl - is the client-side cache duration that will be returned in the HTTP headers for the resulting thumbnail.
  * tmpCacheTTL - time (in seconds) to cache thumbnails in temp folder.
 Defaults to 0 (cache disabled).
  * tmpDir - is the Node-writable temp folder where file operations will be performed.
 Defaults to: `/tmp/nodethumbnails`.